ptrckqn/shadibeshai-website/src/pages/lab.md

         help-seeking behaviours of minority groups.
 She hopes to use this research towards the development of more inclusive practices in clinical psychology.
+    - title: Shalaine (Shae) Sackman
+      sub: Research Volunteer
+      body: In their third year of pursuing a degree in philosophy and one in psychology, Shae is the President of the Psychology Students Association at the University of Regina.
+They are currently working on their Philosophy honours thesis on Hume, personal identity and Dissociative Identity Disorder while preparing to apply to Honours Psychology for 2021.
+      image: /uploads/sackman.png
 alumni:
   title: Lab Alumni
   bio: